-- 2 Goaltenders or more

-- 2 Goal cages

-- 14 cones

-- Cache of pucks

-- 1 coach

-Gap up and Battle 1 on 1

-- A cache of pucks near both skaters start areas - 1 coach to conduct, gather pucks, reset cones - 2 cones - Line 1 & 2 along goal line nearest boards with cache of pucks - $\circ$ $\,$ Defensive cone is placed 1⁄2 way between top of circle and blue line - Offensive cone is placed 2 feet from blue line \ see diagram - Line 3 & 4 along goal line nearest center ice with cache of pucks - Defensive cone is placed 1⁄2 way between top of circle and blue line - Offensive cone is placed 2 feet from blue line \ see diagram

-- Starting at the goal line both Defense & Offense (with puck) leave together and skate to respective cones - Defense reaches cone first, pivots facing the play into backwards skating - Offense reaches cone and continues forward striding with the puck towards the net with the objective of scoring - Defense attempts to disrupt play, take puck and in turn create his/her own goal, thus battling for the right of puck ownership, become offensive minded with the immediate objective to score a goal. - Battle ends when goaltender ties up the puck, or a goal is scored.
-Until either one of those conditions are met skaters are to continue to battle for puck ownership.
+There \ will be 2 battle drills during each allocation of 12 minutes and Battle 1 on 1 2) Zigzag and corner Battle 1 on 1 This en d zone s tation will need 2 goal cages centered appropriately along the goal line see diagram tion will split skaters into 4 groups, evenly, proportionately oup will perform 1st drill for 6 minutes, then quickly switch to 2nd drill J This en tation will require enders or more 2 Goal 14 con of pucks 1 coach 1 Gap un and Ba ttle 1 on 1 = = Require ements A cache of pucks near both skaters start areas 1 coach to conduct, gather pucks, reset cones 2 cones Line 1 & 2 along goal line nearest boards with cache of pucks Defensive cone is placed 1⁄2 way between top of circle and blue line Offensive cone is placed 2 feet from blue line see diagram Line 3 & 4 along goal line nearest center ice with cache of pucks Defensive cone is placed 1⁄2 way between top of circle and blue line Offensive cone is placed 2 feet from blue line see diagram The Sk Starting at the goal line both Defense & Offense (with puck) leave together and skate to respective cones Defense reaches cone first, pivots facing the play into backwards skating Offense reaches cone and continues forward striding with the puck towards the net with the objective of scoring Defense attempts to disrupt play, take puck and in turn create his/her own goal, thus battling for the right of puck ownership, become offensive minded with the immediate objective to score a goal.
+Battle ends when goaltender ties up the puck, or a goalis scored.
+Until either one of battle chas when goaltender ties up the pack, or a goalis scored.
+Onthe either one of those conditions are met skaters are to continue to battle for puck ownership.
 Coach may also determine play is over.